Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state: Discussions on calculations

 \subsection{Hotspots and noise-spots}

-We begin with an overview of the model used, which describes regions that have an elevated localized temperature due to power dissipation or the ``hotspots" and regions that generate a random fluctuation in charge carriers called the ``noise spots" \cite{Christian2020, Christian2019, Park2019}.
-Each hydrodynamic mode is labeled by two quantities $\nu$ and $c$, which are the Filling Fraction (FF) and Central Charge (CC), respectively.
+We begin with an overview of the model used, which describes regions that have an elevated localized temperature due to power dissipation or the ``hotspots" and regions that generate a random fluctuation in charge carriers called the ``noise spots" \cite{Christian2020, Christian2019, Park2019, Hein2023}.
+Each hydrodynamic mode is labeled by two quantities $\nu$ and $c$, which are the filling fraction and Central Charge (CC), respectively.
 The filling fraction determines the quantized electrical current carried by the edge mode and central charge, the quantized thermal current \cite{Kane1997}, given by

 where $V$ is the edge voltage, $h$ is the Planck's constant, $k_B$ is the Boltzmann constant and $T$ is the temperature of the hotspot.
-A candidate state can have multiple modes traveling either upstream or downstream (with respect to electrical current) while the effective FF ($\nu_{eff}$) is positive (we chose the downstream modes to have positive FF and the upstream modes to have negative FF).
+A candidate state can have multiple modes traveling either upstream or downstream (with respect to electrical current) while the effective filling fraction ($\nu_\text{eff}$) is positive (we chose the downstream modes to have positive FF and the upstream modes to have negative FF).
+We use $\nu_\text{eff}$ instead of $\nu$ in order to extend our language to different equilibration regimes.
+In partial equilibration, when the lower Landau levels equilibrate and nullify at the interface, the resultant conductivity is only contributed by the higher Landau levels which is given by the filling fraction $\nu_\text{eff}$.
 We label the upstream modes by $\nu_+$ and the downstream modes by $\nu_-$ with $c_+$ and $c_-$ as their respective central charges.
-In this model, three situations can arise where $c_+ > c_-$ (thermal current is in the direction of electric current) or $c_ > c_+$ (thermal current is in the opposite direction of electric current), or $c_+=c_-$ (no thermal current) \cite{Christian2020}.
-We also \AD{point out} that simple current conservation along the edges of our device (\cref{fig:combinedfigure}) tells us the relation between voltages at certain points on the device.
+In this model, three situations can arise where $c_+ > c_-$ (thermal current is in the direction of electric current) or $c_- > c_+$ (thermal current is in the opposite direction of electric current), or $c_+=c_-$ (no thermal current) \cite{Christian2020}.
+To use this model we must first identify the places in our device which have the same voltages, and hence no joule heating effects (which will act as our noise spots).
+We do this using simple current conservation along the edges of our device, (\cref{fig:combinedfigure}) which tells us the relation between voltages at certain points on the device.

-telling us that the points O,P, and, P,Q are at the same voltages.
+This tells us that the points O, L, and, P, Q are at the same voltages.